turbot/steampipe-plugin-terraform/docs/index.md

 }
 ```

-**NOTE:** If paths includes `*`, all files (including non-Terraform configuration files) in the CWD will be matched, which may cause errors if incompatible file types exist.
+**Note:** If paths include `*`, all files (including non-Terraform configuration files) in the CWD will be matched, which may cause errors if incompatible file types exist.

 #### Configuring remote Git repositories URLs

 Not only local files, but you can also configure `paths` with any remote repository URLs (i.e. GitHub, BitBucket, GitLab) to search various Terraform configuration files in it.

-You can also mention [wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
+You can also mention [wildcards](https://pkg.go.dev/path/filepath#Match) and support `**` for recursive matching.
 For example:

 - `github.com/turbot/steampipe-plugin-aws//*.tf` matches all top-level Terraform configuration files in the specified repository.
 - `github.com/turbot/steampipe-plugin-aws//**/*tf` matches all Terraform configuration files in the specified repository and all sub-directories.
-- `github.com/turbot/steampipe-plugin-aws//**/*tf?ref=fix_7677` matches all Terraform configuration files in the specific tag of repository.
+- `github.com/turbot/steampipe-plugin-aws//**/*tf?ref=fix_7677` matches all Terraform configuration files in the specific tag of a repository.

-If you want to download only a specific subdirectory from a downloaded directory, you can specify a subdirectory after a double-slash (`//`).
+You can specify a subdirectory after a double-slash (`//`) if you want to download only a specific subdirectory from a downloaded directory.

 ```hcl
 connection "terraform" {